Naoki-Otani/FROST_monitor_KEKCC/dataquality/src/README_dataqualityplot.md

   For runs **other than the latest**, the same “ready file” conditions are applied.
 If a non-latest run has at least one ready ROOT file and some of its per-run PDFs are missing, the program generates the full set of per-run PDFs for that run (backfill) in one of the subsequent iterations.

+- Reference lightyield CSV (for the normalized 6-hour history):
+  - Path (default in this setup):
+    `/group/nu/ninja/work/otani/FROST_beamdata/e71c/dataquality/lightyield/ReferenceLightyield/Reference_chavg_lightyield.csv`
+  - Format (per line): `#cablenum, average light yield [p.e.], # of events over 10 p.e.`
+  - If the file is missing or empty, the normalized history plot is not produced.

+- Calibration CSV files for gain monitoring live in:
+  `/group/nu/ninja/work/otani/FROST_beamdata/e71c/calibration/calibresult/`
+  and are named like:
+  `calib_run00103_0_9999.csv`, `calib_run00103_10000_19999.csv`, …
+  The gain stability plot uses only entries where the corresponding lightyield ROOT file exists.

+ - Per-run CSV output:
+   - The program also writes one per-run CSV in:
+     `/group/nu/ninja/work/otani/FROST_beamdata/e71c/dataquality/lightyield/runXXXXX_chavg_lightyield.csv`
+   - This CSV is generated together with the per-run PDFs (latest-run online monitoring and older-run backfill).

 - Tree layout (as produced by `convertlightyield_rayraw_*`):
   - `evnum/I`